shinying/video-language-event-pred-pytorch/README.md

-# Pytorch implmentation of Video-Language Future Prediciton
+# Pytorch Implmentation of Video-and-Language Future Event Predicition

 This is the unofficial implementation of [What is More Likely to Happen Next?
 Video-and-Language Future Event Prediction](https://arxiv.org/abs/2010.07999)